celenityy/celenityy/README.md

 Hi there, thanks for stopping by. 👋 I'm just your average person on the internet™.

+It should be noted that this is a mirror of my page over on [Codeberg](https://codeberg.org/Magnesium1062), which I primarily use & prefer to use where possible instead of GitHub, due to privacy concerns and a distrust of Microsoft.

+If you ever need to contact me, please feel free to email me at `retmaghub@proton.me`, and I'll do my best to reply.
+My PGP public key can be found [here](https://keys.openpgp.org/search?q=retmaghub@proton.me).

 I maintain [BadBlock](https://github.com/Retold3202/BadBlock), a suite of filters to enhance your content blocker of choice.
 I also contribute to various other projects, such as [HaGeZi's DNS Blocklists](https://github.com/hagezi/dns-blocklists).

-I also write various guides/outlines of my personal settings for different apps, services, and extensions to optimize and make the most out of them.
+I also write various guides/outlines of my personal settings & recommendations for different apps, services, extensions, and other software to optimize and make the most out of them.

 I currently have guides for: